aimldinesh/RespiDetectAI-Mlops-MLFlow-DVC-AWS/README.md

  + dvc dag

 ## User Interface:
-Develop a user-friendly interface for the adenocarcinoma cancer classification project using Flask.
+WE build a user-friendly interface for the adenocarcinoma cancer classification project using Flask.

 ### Dockerizing the Web App
 Package the Flask web app and its dependencies into a Docker container for consistent deployment.
 Making it easier to manage dependencies and deploy the application across different environments.